nshiffer/rootworksample/README.md

 ## Brainstorming

 I knew from the start that I wanted to create a new object that had the average speed and total distance stored.
 I decided to store this new object in a dictionary for easy access and search when looking up a particular driver.
-I chose this approach over a data frame or pure dictionary as I wanted to be able to fully customize the object to fit the prompts and my needs.
+I chose this approach over a data frame or pure dictionary as I wanted to be able to fully customize the object to fit the prompt's and my needs.
+A new object made sense here as you have a driver with multiple attributes that need to be updated.
 I also wanted to show my ability to create objects that solves a need and can determine the best way to store a given input.

 I decided on three files for the implementation, one for input and output, one for initial processing and error handling, and one for object creation and updating.
 I chose this approach as it is a common approach in python to have one file for the frontend, one for parsing, and one for the backend.
 While this project does not exactly require frontend and backend structures, I wanted to be able to have the object creation and updating code separate so that it could be used by itself in the future.